What You’ll Learn

 The fractional CIO cost less than half of what they were spending on reactive fixes, and the organization got strategic outcomes they had never had before.

 Cost is the primary reason nonprofits choose fractional IT leadership.
-Here is how the numbers break down.
+Here is how the numbers break down as of 2026.

-A fractional CIO typically costs $1,500 to $5,000 per day or $3,000 to $12,000 per month, depending on scope and experience.
-For a nonprofit spending $54,000 per year on fractional CIO services, that represents a savings of $200,000+ compared to a full-time hire — while still getting the strategic leadership that transforms how technology supports the mission.
+Across our nonprofit engagements, fractional CIO work runs $3,000 to $15,000 per month depending on scope and hours.
+For a nonprofit spending $54,000 per year on fractional CIO services, that is roughly $120,000 to $250,000 less than a full-time hire, while still getting the strategic leadership that changes how technology supports the mission.

-Most organizations see positive ROI within 3-6 months through reduced software costs, better vendor negotiations, and avoided security incidents.
+Most organizations see positive returns within 3 to 6 months through reduced software costs, better vendor negotiations, and avoided security incidents.

 5 Signs Your Nonprofit Needs a Fractional CIO

-If two or more of these sound familiar, it is time to explore fractional CIO services.
+If two or more of these sound familiar, it is time to look at part-time technology leadership for nonprofits.

 A typical engagement follows a predictable pattern that delivers results quickly without disrupting your operations.

-3. Quick wins (Months 2-3): They tackle high-impact, low-effort improvements first — enabling MFA, consolidating redundant software, fixing backup gaps, or renegotiating vendor contracts.
+- Quick wins (Months 2-3): They tackle high-impact, low-effort improvements first, enabling MFA, consolidating redundant software, fixing backup gaps, or renegotiating vendor contracts.

 For nonprofits between 15 and 150 staff, the pros far outweigh the cons.
 The fractional model works best when paired with managed IT support for day-to-day operations, freeing the fractional CIO to focus entirely on strategy and leadership.